 In 2007, Nicola decided to open up Little Lingfields.
 On the first day of trading, there was only 2 children and just the Little Discoverers was the only room open.

-Nursery Manager - Lisa Maddison
+Deputy Manager - Lisa Maddison (Maternity Leave)

 Lisa started her journey with us as a Nursery Nurse back in August 2008.
 She gained her BTEC National Diploma in Childhood Studies in the year 2000.
 Lisa's warm, caring personality enabled her to progress to the Nursery Manager in August 2011.
 Lisa has a vast amount of experience in working with young children aged 0-5years.
 She values partnerships with parents and enjoys seeing children develop during their time at Little Lingfields Nursery.
 Lisa is very approachable and has a strong commitment to the Nursery success.
+Lisa went off to start a family of her own, before returning as the Nursery's Deputy Manager in December 2019.

 Lisa achieved her Level 5 Diploma in Leadership for Children and Young People's Services in 2017.

-Assistant Deputy Manager - Natalie Hiles
+Assistant Deputy Manager - Danielle Coad

 The Little Lingfields Team

 All our team have level 3 childcare qualifications and all staff undergo complete DBS checks before joining our nursery.
-In addition to this, we have a member of the team who holds a level 6 Early Years Professional Status.
-We also have a member of staff who gained a BA(Hons) in Childcare Studies this year.

 They engage positively in children’s play and activities, consistently enhancing children’s learning opportunities. - Ofsted, 2016